For GameStop day traders, the moment they’ve dreamed about

 Yet Goldstein worries that the revolt will ultimately fail.

-For one thing, some of the Wall Street firms that are targets of the Redditers actually profit from the very volatility that the Redditers’ assault has whipped up.
+For one thing, some of the Wall Street firms that are targets of the Redditors actually profit from the very volatility that the Redditors’ assault has whipped up.

 And the most sophisticated professional traders are no doubt calculating how to capitalize on the chaos.
 Normally, they have to work hard and invest heavily to determine what their competitors are doing and to profit from that information.
 By contrast, the Reddit day traders are announcing their intentions, brazenly and publicly.

-“I suspect it’s not Robinhood investors and Redditers who are making money,’’ Goldstein said.
+“I suspect it’s not Robinhood investors and Redditors who are making money,’’ Goldstein said.

 She would like to see a different slate of reforms — reforms to rein in Wall Street’s excesses while helping those who’ve been left behind.